Essay by the curator

 with strong gesture-driven marks, layered lines and various thicknesses of paint revealing subtle undercoats

 of color.
-The artist has performed her research, discovering imagery in family photo albums, poetry,
+The artist has performed her research, discovering imagery in family photo albums, stage sets, and

-with subtle relevancy.
-She deploys shades of grey, green, and pink to deliver impactful emotional punches.
+Bouley deploys shades of grey, green, and pink to deliver tension and impactful emotional punches.

 It is no surprise that disarming images of cutting scissors, and marching feet that look like axes evoke memories

 of Washington D.C. protest marches and Nasty Women exhibitions.